 Is This Allowed?

-On Sept.
-26, 2013, the FCC ruled that prisoners can use cheaper VoIP alternatives to call home… these new rules took effect on Feb.
-11, 2014, and apply to interstate calls made from federal, state, and local correctional facilities.
+On September 26, 2013, the FCC ruled that prisoners can use cheaper VoIP alternatives to call home… those new rules took effect on February 11, 2014.

 All facilities have established rules and regulations regarding inmate phone calls.